arunimabishen/Data-Analytics_practise/README.md

 # 📊 Data Analytics Repository

-This repository contains my journey and practice work in **Data Analytics using Python**.
-It includes fundamental Python concepts, data analysis libraries, and hands-on mini projects.
+This repository contains my journey and practice work in **Data Analytics using Python** It includes fundamental Python concepts, data analysis libraries, and hands-on mini projects.

 ---